 When you’re in Tulum, you’ll want to get a good overview of the beach and the jungle, the ancient Mayan history, and the gastronomical and wellness scenes that make Tulum such a coveted destination for people from all over the world.

-Here are 8 things you must do on your first trip to Tulum to really get a taste of what this part of Mexico has to offer those in search of relaxation, rejuvenation, inspiration, and adventure!
+Here are the top things you must do on your first trip to Tulum to really get a taste of what this part of Mexico has to offer those in search of relaxation, rejuvenation, inspiration, and adventure!

 RELATED: The Ultimate One-Week Guide to Tulum, Mexico